MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="find_first_not_of"></a>  basic_string_view::find_first_not_of

-Searches through a string_view for the first character that is not an element of a specified string_view.
+Searches for the first character that is not an element of a specified string_view.

 ```cpp
 constexpr size_type find_first_not_of(basic_string_view str, size_type offset = 0) const noexcept;